- Key Takeaways

-For those of you who have followed CareerAlley, you will know that I’m a big advocate of getting your resume “out there”.
+For those who have followed CareerAlley, you know that I’m a big advocate of getting your resume out there.
 The premise is that the more people who know you are job hunting, the better the chance that you will learn about opportunities.

 Like everything else in life, there can be too much of a good thing, and having too many recruiters, job search boards, and automated “job match” emails could dilute the value of your search.
-One obvious exception is your network, where you will want everyone in your network who can help you find a job to know you are on the hunt.
+One prominent exception is your network, where you’ll want everyone who can help you find a job to know you’re on the hunt.

 Focus on the Following During Your Job Search :

-- Your resume: Make sure your resume is up-to-date, tailored to the job you’re applying for, and showcases your relevant skills and experience.
+- Your resume: Ensure your resume is up-to-date, tailored to the specific job you’re applying for, and effectively showcases your relevant

-- Your online presence: Many employers will look up your social media profiles and online presence.
-Make sure your profiles are professional and reflect your best self.
+skills and experience. - Your online presence: Many employers will look up your social media profiles and online presence.
+Ensure your profiles are professional and accurately reflect your best self.

 - Networking: Connect with professionals in your field, attend job fairs, and join relevant industry groups to expand your network and discover new job opportunities.